joncrain/joncrain.github.io/resume.md

 - automated the deployment of Windows and Linux virtual machines
 - developed a testing/development server plan to replicate production environments
 - [accidental] DBA for small set of Oracle, PostgreSQL and MSSQL Servers
-- managed 1200+ macOS computers
+- managed 1500+ macOS computers using Autopkg/Munki/MicroMDM
 - initiated/led campus wide Mac users group which has developed intregral plans for Mac management
+- developed the transition plan to DEP/MDM workflow
 - helped coordinate and train team of student workers

 #### **Coordinator of the Center for Creative Media, CMU**

 ##### **March 2006 – December 2011**

 The coordinator position was a grant funded role that was created to aid in starting the recording label White Pine Music.
 While I did record and mix from time to time, my primary role was to alleviate some of the IT challenges that were put on the Audio Production Manager at the School of Music.
 Together, we managed around 120 Mac computers for Faculty/Staff and labs.
 The position was funded for three years at which point they wanted to keep me on, but could only fit a part time role into the budget.

 - assisted with IT work orders assigned to the School of Music (CCFA Technician)
 - performed yearly configuration, installation, and maintenance of 120+ computers in four labs, classrooms, staff and faculty offices